 Periodontal TherapyAn Overview

 Gum disease is a prevalent oral health epidemic.
-Caused by a bacterial infection of the gums, periodontal disease can often be avoided with improved oral hygiene and routine visits to the dentist office.
+Caused by a bacterial infection of the gums, you can often avoid periodontal disease with improved oral hygiene practices and routine visits to our dental office.
 Left untreated, gum disease can progress and result in additional dental health concerns.

-Bacteria forms in the plaque build-up on the surface of the teeth.
-Bacteria multiply and spread forming deep periodontal pockets in the gum line.
-Bacteria cause your gums to swell, and eventually, gums may begin to recede.
+Gum disease forms when bacteria on the surface of your teeth creates plaque build-up.
+The bacterial infection will multiply and spread forming deep periodontal pockets in the gum line as well.
+This will cause your gums to swell, and eventually begin to recede.

-Poorly fitting dental restorations, missing teeth, broken or ill-fit dental fillings, and crooked teeth all increase a patient’s risk of developing gum disease.
+Poorly fitting dental restorations, missing teeth, broken or ill-fit dental fillings, and crooked teeth can all increase your risk of developing gum disease.

 Patients with gum disease are more likely to experience a decline in their oral wellness and their systemic health.
 Late-stage gum disease has been linked to an increased risk of serious medical conditions and poor health.